nikolaygit/economy-common-good-mobile/README.md

 ## Roadmap

-* Create a first prototype of app in German.
+* :arrow_right: Create a first prototype of app in German.
 * Improve the prototype.
 * Add English language support.